Grobim/firebase-exercices/README.md

 # Origin

-This app is some implementations from [App-ideas](https://github.com/Grobim/app-ideas)
+This app is some implementations from [App-ideas](https://github.com/Grobim/app-ideas) and is available [here](https://fir-exercices.web.app/)

 # React + TypeScript + Vite